amenallah-salem/yolov3_deepsort/README.md

 # Object Tracking using YOLOv3, Deep Sort and Tensorflow
+## presentation
-This repository implements YOLOv3 and Deep SORT in order to perfrom real-time object tracking.
+This repository is forked from the [theAIGuysCode github repository](https://github.com/theAIGuysCode/yolov3_deepsort) that implements YOLOv3 and Deep SORT in order to perfrom real-time object tracking.
+Alist of additional things has been added to the original repo. see the added functionality section.
 Yolov3 is an algorithm that uses deep convolutional neural networks to perform object detection.
 We can feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order for a real-time object tracker to be created.

+We kept the Getting started readme.md sections along with the envirement set up  and excution commands file as it is.

 ![Demo of Object Tracker](data/helpers/demo.gif)